Executive Summary

 - Model: 1783-BMS10CGP

-Critical Finding #1: GET-Based Remote Code Execution (No CSRF Protection)
+Finding #1: GET-Based Remote Code Execution (No CSRF Protection)

 The Vulnerability